Fuck Her Gently: Synopsis

 During the song, the singer demonstrates his sensitivity by suggesting that he would bring flowers and explaining his need for a relationship involving teamwork.
 He then offers to engage in the woman's favorite sexual position and inquires about the woman's favorite food, conceding that, although he will not cook the dish himself, he will certainly order it instead from Zanzibar.

-At the end of the song, having recounted in numerous ways how he will pleasure his partner with gentle lovemaking, the singer closes by declaring, "But then I'm gonna fuck you... hard!"
+At the end of the song, having recounted in numerous ways how he will pleasure his partner with gentle sex, the singer closes by declaring, "But then I'm gonna fuck you... hard!"